House of Yes (Brooklyn): Recognition

 In 2018, House of Yes was named the #2 thing to do in the world by Time Out magazine.
 Later that year, DJ Mag listed House of Yes as the best venue in the Northeast region of North America.
-Thrillist named it as one of the best dance parties in NYC and for the "woke custome enthusiast".
+Thrillist named it as one of the best dance parties in NYC and for the "woke customer enthusiast".

 In 2019, Forbes listed House of Yes as #3 on its list of "The Most Risqué Things To Do In New York".
 Later that year, Forbes listed the Paradise Club as #7 in its list of "The Absolute Best Nightclubs And Lounges In New York City".